kemitchell/square-one-forms/confidentiality-ip.md

 - None of these terms are intended to stop you discussing terms, wages, or conditions of your work, or from organizing workers or doing other things protected by labor laws.

 - None of these terms are intended to reduce rights or protections you may have under whistleblower laws.

+- If the company employs you, California law governs these terms, and [Confidentiality](#confidentiality) is read to restrict your ability to disclosure information related to conditions in the workplace, then nothing in these terms prevents you from discussing or disclosing information about unlawful acts in the workplace, such as harassment or discrimination or any other conduct that you have reason to believe is unlawful.